HewlettPackard/javascript-ilorest-library/README.md

 ## Build from source
-This project uses the [Gulp](http://gulpjs.com/) build system.
+This project uses [Gulp](http://gulpjs.com/).
 To build the project:

 - NPM depedency install
 ```